 Try and refrain from any accusatory statements, and instead, ask them some open-ended questions while listening actively.
-Calmly and politely ask if going back or speak to someone at the alcoholic rehab centers they have attended.
+Calmly and politely ask if going back or speaking to someone at the alcohol treatment facility they have attended may help.

 This is a better strategy than attacking them.